BioImaging-NKI/Foci-analyzer/README.md

 4. Segmented nuclei and foci are visualized as overlays on the original images for easy inspection.
 If desired, foci detection settings (threshold bias, min/max size) can be adapted before processing all input images.
 A colocalization map is also created when two channels are measured.

 ## Installation / Requirements
-In order to run the macro, download the [latest release](https://github.com/BioImaging-NKI/Foci-analyzer/releases/download/v1.3/Foci_Analyzer_1_3.ijm) into a sensible folder, then drag&drop the `.ijm` file on the Fiji window.
-This will open the editor.
-Click 'Run' in the bottom left.
+In order to run the macro, download the [latest release](https://github.com/BioImaging-NKI/Foci-analyzer/releases/download/v1.3/Foci_Analyzer_1_3.ijm) into a sensible folder.

 ► [Add](https://imagej.net/update-sites/following) the following Fiji update sites:
 - 3D ImageJ Suite